 A small number of pre-1800 non-Australian books, including imaginary voyages, are held in the Rare Books Collection.
 The call numbers have the prefix RB JAF.
 The newspapers in the Ferguson Collection have been integrated in the Newspapers Collection.

 The manuscripts are kept together within the Manuscripts Collection at MSS 3201–3624.
 They have been catalogued individually.
 A small number, such as the diaries of Rolf Boldrewood, have been microfilmed.
 The journal of James Burney was published by the Library under the title With Captain James Cook in the Antarctic and Pacific: The Private Journal of James Burney, Second Lieutenant of the Adventure on Cook’s Second Voyage, 1772–1773 (1975).
 It was edited by Beverley Hooper.

 The maps and plans are kept together as a formed collection within the Maps Collection.
-They have been catalogued individually and are in the process of being digitised and made accessible on the Library’s website.
+They have been catalogued individually and the great majority have been digitised and are available online.
 The call numbers of the maps have the prefix MAP F. The majority of the sale plans are arranged alphabetically by place and are bound in volumes; they are also accessible on microfiche.
 The call numbers of the loose sale plans, which number about 2800, contain the abbreviation LFSP.